 The shopping cart button fits the menu seamlessly and can be fully configured to your liking.
 This includes displaying the number of items and/or sub-total in the menu.
 A choice of ten cart icons, and the menu alignment.

 7. WooCommerce Checkout Field Editor

 We’ve already covered a few plugins that let you improve the default WooCommerce checkout process.
 If you want ultimate control over your checkout, though, WooCommerce Checkout Field Editor is the plugin for you.
 It lets you customize every field displayed on the checkout screen.

-While there are probably more advanced plugins out there — for example, WooCommerce Checkout Manager has a lot more features — this plugin crams only the essential functionalities into a highly usable package.
+While there are probably more advanced plugins out there.
+So, for example, WooCommerce Checkout Manager has a lot more features.
+So, this plugin crams only the essential functionalities into a highly usable package.
 (Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its own good.)